amedeos/amedeos.github.io/_drafts/2023-02-26-Change-ODF-osd-disk-flavor.md

   3    ssd  1.95309                  osd.3                               up   1.00000  1.00000
 ```

-In my case the old OSD are osd.0, osd.1 and osd.2, those OSDs needs to be removed / deleted one by one, waiting for **HEALTH_OK** after every removing / deleting.
+In my case, the old OSD are osd.0, osd.1 and osd.2.
+Those OSDs need to be removed / deleted one by one, waiting for **HEALTH_OK** after every removal / deletion.

-## Remove OSD in old Storage flavor
+## Remove the OSD from the old Storage flavor
-### Switch to openshift-storage project
+### Switch to the openshift-storage project
-First switch to openshift-storage project:
+First switch to the openshift-storage project:

 ```bash
 $ oc project openshift-storage
 ```

-### Copy Ceph config and keyring files
+### Copy the Ceph config and keyring files
-Copy your Ceph config file and keyring file from rook container pod to your Linux box, then those files will be transferred to one mon container in order to run ceph commands after scaling down rook operator.
+Copy your Ceph config file and keyring file from rook container pod to your Linux box, and then those files will be transferred to one mon container in order to run Ceph commands after scaling down rook operator.

 Copy files from rook container to your Linux box:
 ```bash